ARM-software/libGPULayers/layer_gpu_timeline/README_LAYER.md

 The current implementation reports the size of a compute workload as the number of work groups, because this is the parameter used by the API.
 We eventually want to report this as the number of work items, but the parsing of the SPIR-V and pipeline parameters has not yet been implemented.

 ### Limitation: Dynamic render passes split over multiple command buffers

 The label containing the `tagID` is recorded into the application command buffer when the command buffer is recorded.
 The workload-to-metadata mapping requires that every use of a `tagID` has the same properties, or we will be unable to associate the correct metadata with its matching workload.

 Content that splits a render pass over multiple command buffers that are not one-time-submit violates this requirement.
-Multiple submits of a render pass with a single `tagID` may have different numbers of draw calls, depending on the number of draws that occur in the later command buffers that resume the render pass.
+Multiple submits of a render pass with a single `tagID` might have different numbers of draw calls, depending on the number of draws that occur in the later command buffers that resume the render pass.
 When the layer detects suspended render pass in a multi-submit command buffer, it will still capture and report the workload, but with an unknown draw call count.